lucianbluescher/eaton-palisades-ej-mapping/README.md

 # Los Angeles Wildfire False-Color & EJI Analysis

-**Geospatial analysis of the 2025 Palisades and Eaton fires using Landsat multispectral imagery and tract-level poverty (E_POV200) from the Environmental Justice Index (EJI).**
+**Geospatial analysis of the 2025 Palisades and Eaton fires using Landsat multispectral imagery and tract-level poverty from the Environmental Justice Index (EJI).**
 Author: Lucian Scher
 Date: 12/11/2025

 ## Overview
 This repo contains two linked analyses of the 2025 Palisades and Eaton fires.
 The first (LAfire-mapping.ipynb) maps the fire footprints with Landsat true- and false-color composites to visualize burn extent and severity.
-The second (LAfire-EJI-analysis.qmd) assesses potential socioeconomic vulnerability by mapping tract-level poverty within each fire perimeter using the Environmental Justice Index.
+The second (LAfire-EJI-analysis.qmd) assesses potential socioeconomic vulnerability by mapping tract-level poverty within each fire perimeter using the the Environmental Justice Index.
 It provides the notebooks/scripts, data sources, and outputs needed to reproduce both the remote-sensing and poverty overlay.

 ## Data
 We use three datasets: